 You only have a few seconds to grab a supporter’s attention.
 Use powerful imagery in the Hero Block to help supporters immediately develop a connection to your campaign.
 Instead of placing important text or logos within your Hero Background Image, use a Headline Image to do so as it lies on top of the Hero Background Image and is seen directly above the call-to-action buttons.
 Headline Images will always fully display on mobile devices.
 To make the Headline Image or text pop, try lowering the opacity of your Hero Image.
 No matter the Hero Block content, your donate button should be visible above the fold on desktop.

-Hide the progress bar until you’re at least 20 percent to goal.
+Hide the progress bar until you’re at least 20% to goal.
 If you have offline commitments, add them to the campaign before launch to showcase momentum.
 If it’s a single-day campaign, consider disabling the number of supporters and days left.
 If you modify the donate button text, use clear and action-oriented language.

 4. About/Additional Content Blocks

 Create digestible and scannable content blocks with concise text, conveying only compelling information you want supporters to immediately take away.
 Use white space and 2 to 3 additional text blocks to break up the content into digestible chunks.
 Either center images in the blocks or apply them as backgrounds across the whole page.
 Add additional donate buttons to complement the content.

 Be creative.
 Impact blocks don’t have to equate to physical impact (e.g. $100 = 100 meals) but should speak to your programs in a compelling way.
 The images and messaging should be consistent with the rest of the campaign.